yochannah/carpentries.org/_posts/2020/09/2020-09-03-carpentry-con-at-home-next-steps.md

 ## 4. Lead a discussion

 The community knowledge sharing from CarpentryCon @ Home can continue through themed community discussion sessions!
 If there is a topic you would like to share on or revisit, consider volunteering to lead a community discussion.
-Sign ups are closed for the fall, but you can contact [Angelique van Rensburg](mailto:angelique@carpentries.org) about additional sessions or joining a mailing list for future sign ups.
+Sign ups are closed for the fall, but you can contact [Angelique Trusler](mailto:angelique@carpentries.org) about additional sessions or joining a mailing list for future sign ups.

 ## 5. Check out The Carpentries blog